 Have you heard of IF?
 If weight loss programs based on intermittent fasting are crowding your news feed as they are mine, maybe you’ve scrolled past thinking: that sounds awful….
 Or maybe you were intrigued.

 When most people hear the phrase “intermittent fasting” they recognize it as a diet.
-Or maybe something that sounds like starvation.
+Or maybe something that sounds a little bit like starvation.
 It is actually not a diet at all, but more of an intentional eating pattern and ideally, it’s not to be accompanied by excessive hunger.
-The stereotypical word “diet” indicates a set of rules and guidance for foods you should and should not eat whereas intermittent fasting is a method to dictates when you eat.
-Intermittent fasting just means eating intentionally within a certain window of time and fasting when the window is closed.
+The stereotypical word “diet” indicates a set of rules and guidance for foods you should and should not eat whereas intermittent fasting is a method to dictate when you eat.
+Intermittent fasting simply means eating intentionally within a certain window of time and fasting when that window is closed.
 In fact, it’s something we do each night while we sleep, but there are several more methods gaining traction for their health benefits.

 Types of Fasting